PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-07 07:05:12
+Last updated: 2024-04-07 07:05:45
-Random Quote: Weakness is not in us, it is what we have outside. - Professor
+Random Quote: So you do have a plan?
+Yeah, Mr. White!
+Yeah, science! - Jesse Pinkman